 If you have trouble finding shoes that fit, always err on the too big side.
 You can always double sock but shrinking the feet requires an awkward trip to the witch doctor!

 Below are photos of my last three pairs of boots.
 First up you have the Scarpas.
 Great boots.
 Very expensive but made to the highest quality.
 Notice the eyelets where the laces go?
 They are made from metal which will last for ever but is heavy.
 I don’t wear these boots any more because they are far to heavy for Australian conditions.
 Perfect for the Himalayas where you need warmth and hard core ankle support.

 Next up, are my Keens.
 These fitted beautifully and I thought I was on a real winner for the first six months.
 But here they are now, completely useless less than 9 months (approx 500km) after purchase.
 See the eyelets on these are made from cheap and weak fabric.
 The shoelaces ripped through in no time and they are not economically repairable.

-The final pair are my new Solomon boots.
-I have gone back to Solomon despite the expense because Solomon do things right.
+The final pair are my new Salomon boots.
+I have gone back to Salomon despite the expense because Salomon do things right.
 The eyelets (by way of example of the quality of the whole boot) are made from a a thick leather with reinforced stitching, which makes it not only tough but light.